Our Adult Social Care team is still available to support you with your social care needs during the COVID-19 pandemic.

 Sight and hearing services

-Some care and support needs assessments may be delayed as these assessments can only be undertaken face to face with interpreters, and social distancing regulations cannot be followed.
-We will look at how we can use technology to support these assessments, or have family members assist with interpretation instead.
+Some care and support needs assessments were delayed as these assessments could only be undertaken face to face with interpreters, and social distancing regulations couldn’t be followed.
+We look at how we can use technology to support these assessments, or have family members assist with interpretation instead.

 Occupational therapy and adaptations

 Some suppliers and builders are not able to operate as usual.
 Some adaptations and community equipment provisions will have to be postponed.
 Where possible Occupational Therapy services will arrange for alternative or temporary solutions.
 Each case will be advised on an individual basis.

 These services have been closed in order to comply with social distancing measures.
-These needs are being met in other ways such as support from day service staff by a video or telephone call, or a visit where needed.
+These needs are being met in other ways such as support from day service staff by a video or telephone call, or a visit where needed or alternative care and support.

 Continuing to review services during the pandemic

 As the pandemic continues, we will be continuously reviewing the situation.
 We could need to make further changes to services.
 We will review the above changes on a regular basis to see if they are still required.

 We would like to reassure you that we will only make temporary changes that are absolutely necessary.
 These changes are thoroughly considered and recorded.
 Any changes to your individual circumstances will be communicated to you, if and when we have to make them.
 They will be under constant review while we look at alternative ways of providing support.

 Safeguarding enquiries are not affected by the easements and will continue as normal, despite any COVID-19 related pressures.